mahima-mwb/ultimate-wishlist-for-woocommerce/README.txt

 1.Buyers can save the product on their wishlist and purchase it when they find it feasible, without searching the product.
 2.Buyers can add as many products they want to their wishlist without and re-check all those products in their leisure time and decide better.
 3.The buyers can invite their friends and family to view or edit their wishlist.
-4."Wishlist for WooCommerce " make the shopping experience better 5.Gifting with a wishlist turns more convincing and easy.
+4."Ultimate Wishlist for WooCommerce " make the shopping experience better 5.Gifting with a wishlist turns more convincing and easy.

-Overall, Wishlist for WooCommerce" helps buyers in the research stage to save all their product-finding, share or buy anytime.
+Overall, Ultimate Wishlist for WooCommerce" helps buyers in the research stage to save all their product-finding, share or buy anytime.

-To get in-depth details of how "Wishlist for WooCommerce" is capable of making your store the perfect place for buyers to wish for more and better; let's check the list of specific features of this plugin.
+To get in-depth details of how "Ultimate Wishlist for WooCommerce" is capable of making your store the perfect place for buyers to wish for more and better; let's check the list of specific features of this plugin.

 Overall, the WooCommerce Wishlist feature helps buyers in the research stage to save all their product-finding, share or buy anytime.

-**Features of Wishlist for WooCommerce**
+**Features of Ultimate Wishlist for WooCommerce**

-The free version of "Wishlist for WooCommerce" has all those features that are required for the basic implementation of a wishlist strategy in your WooCommerce store.
+The free version of "Ultimate Wishlist for WooCommerce" has all those features that are required for the basic implementation of a wishlist strategy in your WooCommerce store.

 However, to get all the advanced features and to step-up the level of benefit the plugin can offer, you would need to upgrade the plugin to the premium version.